Constraining Non-Relativistic RG Flows with Holography: Monotonicity Conditions and Constraints

 \subsection{Refraction index monotonicity in EMD theories}

-The next quantity which we are interested in examining is the \emph{refraction index} $n$, which was introduced first in~\cite{Gubser:2009gp} and describes the relative speed of propagation of light-like signals.
-To our knowledge, very little is known about its generic properties, and the most extensive discussions in holography to date can be found in \cite{Donos:2017ljs,Donos:2017sba,Hoyos:2020zeg}.
+The next quantity which we are interested in examining is the \emph{refraction index} $n$, which was introduced in~\cite{Gubser:2009gp} to describe the relative speed of propagation of light-like signals (for an early discussion of mechanisms to obtain a varying speed of light on a probe brane see \cite{Kiritsis:1999tx}).
+To our knowledge, very little is known about possible universal properties of $n$ in general holographic setups, and the most extensive discussions in holography to date can be found in~\cite{Donos:2017ljs,Donos:2017sba,Hoyos:2020zeg,Gauntlett:2018vhk,Arav:2018njv}.
 In particular, the authors of~\cite{Donos:2017ljs,Donos:2017sba} examined the UV/IR behavior of $n$ (which describes the renormalization of length scales in the system) and how it varies as a function of the deformation parameter which controls the holographic boomerang RG flows.
-Moreover, it was shown in~\cite{Hoyos:2020zeg} that in the corresponding holographic constructions $n$ flows monotonically from the UV to the IR.
+In the supersymmetric model studied in~\cite{Gauntlett:2018vhk}, the monotonicity of the index of refraction (as a function of the radial coordinate) was shown to follow from the BPS equations, and it was suggested that this should be a generic feature.
+More recently, it was shown in~\cite{Hoyos:2020zeg} that in the corresponding holographic constructions $n$ flows monotonically from the UV to the IR.
 Here we would like to better understand the behavior of $n$ and, in particular, to identify the potential origin of such monotonicity, if it indeed generic.

 For our metric~\eqref{appmetric} the index of refraction at a particular radial location has the form $n(r) = \sqrt{f}$ and its radial derivative, from which one can determine its monotonicity, is given by